IloBe/Egypt-Pharaoh-Hieroglyphs/README.md

 They include rows of pharaoh names cartouches.
 Basis for this application is the [Abydos list](https://commons.wikimedia.org/wiki/File:Abydos_K%C3%B6nigsliste_stitched_1.jpg) (object image image created by _Olaf Tausch_).
 This list is used as background information to create the transliterals and cartouche images.

 ![abydos_kinglist][image1]

+## Application
+After starting the application and having read some information about it on the home page, you can search for names selecting a specific period or dynasty via hovering on dropdown menu buttons of the navigation bar.
+E.g. having clicked on second dynasty the page you are going to get is looking like this, after having installed the mentioned font for diacritic transliteration.
+There you can filter on _Object_, _Throne-_ and _Birth-Name_.

+![sec_dyn][image2]

 ## Software